St. Vincent de Paul Society Sacramento Council

 In Kind Value:Food, Clothing & Furniture $4,240,954

-The Society St. Vincent de Paul's Disaster Services Division (DSD) responds to disasters such as floods, wildfires, tornadoes and other events throughout the United States and locally in the greater Sacramento Area.
+The Society St. Vincent de Paul's Disaster Services Division (DSD) responds to disasters such as floods, wildfires, tornadoes and other events throughout the United States and locally in northern California.
 The DSD trains Regional Response Teams as well as individual Vincentians to compassionately serve victims of disasters.
-It is the person-to-person, holistic case management that distinguishes SVdP from other organizations' approach to relief and recovery - reaching out to each individual to determine his or her needs and then working closely with them to meet those needs.
 Your contribution will help to change lives, rebuild homes, provide shelter and emergency daily-living supplies and most importantly, restore hope to those in need!

 The Sacramento Disaster Relief team has provided support in the Berryessa, Butte, and Trinity Fires in 2014 - 2016.
 It also assisted during the Oroville Dam Spillover earlier in 2017 by linking with local conferences to provide temporary shelter and supplies from those who were unable to stay in the homes.